 - Using a 2 1/2″ round biscuit cutter dipped in flour, cut out as many biscuits as you can from the first roll.
 Don’t twist the cutter, as doing so will seal the sides of the biscuits together, inhibiting their rise.

-- Place the biscuits with their sides touching on the baking stone or cookie sheet.
+- Gently re-roll the scraps and cut more biscuits, being careful not to overwork the dough.
+Place the biscuits with their sides touching on the baking stone or cookie sheet.

 - Bake for 15-20 minutes at 450 F. They should be well risen and golden brown.

-Placing the biscuits with their sides touching will help them rise higher and have soft sides.
+- Placing the biscuits with their sides touching will help them rise higher and have soft sides.